droher/baseball.computer/timeball/models/doc_stat_list.md

     earned or unearned, regardless of how long the game lasted.
 Note the subtle difference between the definition of a shutout and a complete game: it is possible to pitch a shutout without a complete game if the pitcher enters in relief when no outs have been recorded.
-AFAIK, the only reason this distinction exists is for us to remember the time that Babe Ruth walked a batter, yelled at the umpire, got ejected, punched the umpire, and then Ernie Shore came in and retired every batter he faced, which is good enough for me.
+AFAIK, the only reason this distinction exists is for us to remember the time that Babe Ruth started a game, walked a batter, yelled at the umpire, got ejected, punched the umpire, and then Ernie Shore came in and retired every batter he faced, which is good enough for me.
 {% enddocs %}